 Azure Machine Learning#

-RAPIDS can be deployed at scale using Azure Machine Learning Service and easily scales up to any size needed.
+RAPIDS can be deployed at scale using Azure Machine Learning Service and can be scaled up to any size needed.

 Pre-requisites#